Whether you're joining BT Mobile or leaving for another network, it's a straightforward process to keep your existing phone number.

 Leaving BT For Another Network

-If you're leaving BT Mobile and joining another network, you can take your phone number with you using a PAC Code from BT.
+If you're leaving BT Mobile to join another mobile network, you can take your phone number with you using a PAC Code from BT.

 - By Phone: You can get a PAC Code by calling BT Mobile.
 To do this, call them on 150 using your BT handset.
 Alternatively, dial 0800 800 150 from any other phone.
 You'll need to call during BT's opening hours (Monday-Friday 8am-9pm, Saturday 8am-8pm, Sunday 9am-6pm).

 Joining BT From Another Network

-If you're joining BT Mobile from another network, you should ask your old network to provide you with a PAC Code.
-The PAC Code will allow you to transfer your number to BT Mobile.
+If you're joining BT Mobile from a different mobile network, you should ask your old mobile network to provide you with a PAC Code.
+The PAC Code will allow you to transfer your phone number to BT Mobile.

-After getting the PAC Code, you should order your new handset or SIM card directly from BT's website.
+After getting a PAC Code from your old network, you should order your new phone or SIM card directly from BT's website.
 For more information, please select the type of tariff you're wanting to move to:

 For a full list of the latest BT deals, please see this page on BT Mobile's website.

-Once your new phone or SIM card arrives from BT Mobile, turn it on and make sure everything's working properly.
-If you need to return or change the new handset/SIM card, please do this before you transfer your phone number.
+Once your new phone or SIM card arrives from BT Mobile, switch it on and make sure everything's working correctly.
+If, for whatever reason, you need to return or change your handset or SIM card, it's best to do this before transferring your phone number.

-Once you're happy to continue with the transfer, your PAC Code should be entered on BT Mobile's online form.
+Once you're happy to continue with the transfer, your PAC Code should be submitted through BT Mobile's online form.
 Alternatively, you can give the PAC Code to BT Mobile by calling 150 on your BT Mobile handset.
 You can also call 0800 800 150 from any other phone.

 Upgrading Your Plan On BT

-If you're simply upgrading to a newer handset or tariff, it's not necessary to use a BT Mobile PAC Code.
+If you're simply upgrading to a newer handset or tariff, it's not necessary to get a BT Mobile PAC Code.
 You can simply upgrade via BT Mobile's website.
-For more information, please select the type of tariff you're planning to move to:
+For more information, please select the type of BT price plan you're planning to move to:

-For discussion, please see the comments on this page.
-They show other people's experiences either when using a BT PAC Code or when transferring their phone number from another network to BT Mobile.
+For discussion, please see the comments below on this page.
+They show other people's experiences using a BT PAC Code or moving their phone number from another network to BT Mobile.